Fish Food Guide Service

 Coho Salmon

-Coho salmon are a blast to catch on the Columbia.
-These acrobatic fighters typically run 8-12 pounds, though some bruisers can top 30.
-Look for them in calm spots near debris or in large river channels.
-They migrate from ocean to river, so timing is key - late summer to fall is prime.
-Cohos are prized for their bright orange meat and feisty nature on the line.
-To land one, try swinging bright-colored spinners in fast water or twitching jigs with long tails in deeper holes.
-Float fishing with roe can also work wonders.
-Just remember, these guys spook easy, so a stealthy approach is crucial.
-Nothing beats the thrill of a chrome-bright coho leaping clear out of the water on your line.
+Coho salmon are a real thrill to catch here in Astoria.
+These acrobatic fighters typically run 8-12 pounds, though some can hit 30.
+Look for them in calm spots under debris in the Columbia and its tributaries.
+They start showing up in late summer, with peak season in fall.
+Coho are prized for their bright orange meat and spirited fight - they can leap up to 6 feet out of the water!
+To land one, try swinging bright-colored spinners in fast water or twitching jigs with long tails in deeper pools.
+Float fishing with roe works well too.
+Just remember, these guys are quick and spook easily.
+A stealthy approach and light presentation go a long way.
+Whether you're after them for sport or the dinner table, coho offer an exciting challenge for anglers of all levels.

 Coho Salmon